mazaclub/docker-encompass-mercury/README.md

  - The initial database "forging" can take a long time.
 If you do not already have a copy of the desired blockchain data, txindexed, you will need to allow additional time for this as well.
  - Time to forge depends on the chain, block interval, transactions per block, and your hardware.
 This can range from a few hours, to more than a day for some coins, on some hardware.
+ - It's recommended to run as much of the affected filesystem in RAM (tmpfs), putting blockchain data and Encompass-Mercury leveldb data on tmpfs storage will greatly reduce the time to forge the database.
+ - Recommendations for forging initial db do NOT apply to normal operation.
+In initial forging each transaction must be verified and written to the Encompass-Mercury db.
+This causes excessive disk activity.
+ - Additional performance could be gained by running /var/lib/docker on tmpfs as well

  - Image may not start encompass-mercury correctly on initial forge.
 Workaround:
    ```
    docker-enter [container-id]